tomas-land/Tech-shop/README.md

 2.<strike>Installed Steampixel package for routing</strike><br />
 3.created home page and fetching all products from database to display<br />
 4.created sidebar with accordion fetching categories and subcategories from database<br />
-3.created register page with backend validation<br />
+5.created register page with backend validation<br />
+6.created login page with backend validation<br />
+7.added display by subcategory functionality to homepage <br />